UFO conspiracy theories: Lear influences Cooper, Bob Lazar, and Phil Schneider

 In 1991, Cooper published the influential conspiracy work Behold a Pale Horse which claimed that Kennedy was killed after he "informed Majestic 12 that he intended to reveal the presence of aliens to the American people".
 Behold a Pale Horse became 'wildly popular' with conspiracy theorists and went on to be one of the most-read books in the US prison system.

 Cooper described the "Illuminati" as a secret international organization, controlled by the Bilderberg Group, that conspired with the Knights of Columbus, Masons, Skull and Bones, and other organizations.
 Its ultimate goal, he said, was the establishment of a New World Order.
 According to Cooper, the Illuminati conspirators not only invented alien threats for their own gain, but actively conspired with extraterrestrials to take over the world.
 Cooper produced regular shortwave-radio broadcasts that were popular with conspiracy theorist and anti-government activists.
 Cooper reportedly met with Timothy McVeigh shortly before the Oklahoma City bombing.
 In November 2001, Cooper was shot and killed by law enforcement during an attempted arrest.

 Lear introduced journalist George Knapp to UFO whistle-blower Bob Lazar and his tales of Area 51.
 In November 1989, Bob Lazar appeared in a special interview with Knapp on Las Vegas TV station KLAS to discuss his alleged employment at S-4.

 Lazar's claims were widely discredited.
 Lazar never obtained the degrees he claims to hold from MIT and Caltech.
 In 1990, Lazar was arrested for aiding and abetting a prostitution ring.
 This was reduced to felony pandering, to which he pleaded guilty.
 By 1991, Nevada press reported tourists traveling to the Groom Lake region in hopes of glimpsing UFOs.

+In 1995, lecturer Philip Schneider gave a series of public talks promoting Dulce Base conspiracy theories.
+After his death in 1996, Schneider was revealed to have suffered from paranoid schizophrenia.
+Author Greg Valdez argues Schneider was directly influenced by Lear.

 Lear remained a prominent voice in the UFO conspiracy theory community until his death in 2022, making multiple appearances on TV and online shows, including Coast to Coast AM.
 Lazar continues to spread tales of Area 51 through media appearance.
 In 2018, he was featured in producer George Knapp and Jeremy Corbell's documentary Bob Lazar: Area 51 & Flying Saucers and Joe Rogan's podcast.